Breus/json-masker/README.md

 a functional interface for low-level value masking, which allows fully customizing the masking process.
 It can be used for masking all values or specific keys alike.

 The `ValueMasker` operates on the full value on the byte level (i.e. the value is `byte[]`).

+> [!NOTE]
-This allows implementations to modify JSON value in any way, but also means that the implementation needs to be careful with parsing the value of any JSON type and replacing correct slice of the value, otherwise masking could produce an invalid JSON.
+> `ValueMasker` can modify JSON value in any way, but also means that the implementation needs to be careful with
+> parsing the value of any JSON type and replacing correct slice of the value, otherwise masking could produce an
+> invalid JSON.

 For convenience we have provided couple out-of-the-box maskers available in `ValueMaskers` as well as adapter to `Function<String, String>`.